|World Club Cup 2000|

 GK: Ronaldo Giovanelli (Brazil)

-Ronaldo began his career with Corinthians.
+Ronaldo Giovanelli began his career with Corinthians.
 He played over 600 games for Corinthians from 1986 and 1998.
 He won Campeonato Paulista in 1988, 1995 and 1997.
 He played for many clubs after leaving them in 1998.
 He won the Bola de Prata award for the best goalkeeper in 1990 and 1994.
+He was a part of the Fluminense squad that was relegated from Série B to Série C in 1998.
 He was capped once in 1993.
+After retirement, he formed a band.

 Gilmar was the goalkeeper for World Cup Finals in 1958, 1962 and 1966 winning two titles.
 He had 104 caps.
 Also a member of Pele's Santos team of the 1960's.
 With Gilmar between the posts, Santos conquered almost every championship they competed in: they won five São Paulo State Championships, five National Championships, back-to-back Libertadores Cups and two Intercontinental Cups (1962 and 1963).

 GK: Cassio Ramos (Brazil)

 After playing mainly as a backup keeper for Greimo and PSV, Cassio Ramos joined Corinthians in 2012.
 He helped to the club to win Copa Libertadores Cup and the World Club Cup in 2012.
 He wont Golden Ball for the World Club Cup.
 He was called up many times for Brazil since 2007, but he did not earn his first cap until in 2017 against Japan.

 RB: Ze Maria (Brazil)